Gilroy station: Future plans

-The Road Repair and Accountability Act provided funding for an extension of Caltrain service to Salinas station, followed by Amtrak Capitol Corridor service later.
+The Road Repair and Accountability Act provided funding for an extension of Caltrain service to Salinas Intermodal Transportation Center, followed by Amtrak Capitol Corridor service later.
 The dead-end platform track at Gilroy station will be extended south to reconnect with the mainline.

 The planned California High-Speed Rail system will have a station in Gilroy.
 Two sites were under consideration: the existing Gilroy station, and a currently undeveloped area northeast of the city center (east of Gilroy Premium Outlets).
 The High Speed Rail Authority identified an at-grade option at the existing station as their preferred alternative in 2020.

 Bus connections

 Gilroy station is a hub for local and intercity bus service: